 At this point, many workers have bought items like webcams themselves, with little or no assistance from their company.
 Both supporting employee-provided gear and providing this technology to employees creates a new administration and security headache for IT.

-To start with, companies must decide if they will provide this type of technology to employees as part of their device provisioning.
+To start with, companies must decide if they will provide this type of technology for work from home meetings to employees as part of their device provisioning.
 Providing this type of meeting technology for home offices can be pricey, but these costs may be offset by reducing meeting technology needs in the traditional office.
 If companies do choose to provide meeting tech to remote employees, IT departments then need to determine which devices will be a part of their standard deployment.
 Another strategy some companies have taken is providing a one-time stipend to remote employees to purchase their own gear.

 Whether the gear is company-provided or supplied by employees, IT should be on point to help with set-up and troubleshooting assistance.
 To fully support remote workers, companies must create standards for headsets, webcams, mics, and lighting and have a tool to proactively identify and resolve technical issues.
 After all, poor equipment leads to a poor employee experience . . . which can lead to poor productivity in meetings.